-Join Bryan O'Neil Hughes for an in-depth discussion in this video Smart Objects, part of Working with Raw-Format Photos in Lightroom and Photoshop.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Smart Objects, part of Lightroom and Photoshop: Working with Raw-Format Photos.

 - One of the limitations of working with a raw file in Photoshop is that when I open the raw file, and I make whatever sort of change I might want, when I open that into Photoshop, I'm translating it into pixels.
 It's no longer a raw file.
 So maybe I'm cropping this image.
 I'm doing whatever I'm doing in Photoshop.
 And I decide, you know what, I really wish that was a black and white image.
 I have a lot of different ways to convert it to black and white here.
 But none of them will apply to the original raw file.

 I can't go back to that place.
 There are also things in the Camera Raw plugin that I can't really do anywhere else, additive vignetting, really great noise reduction, those are the things I want to go back to Camera Raw to do.
 So let me close this file, and let's start over.
 And I'll show you a really great trick.
 So we're gonna come in here to our dng file.
 And dngs are great because if I spit this dng out from Lightroom, it reflects whatever state it was in when it left Lightroom.
 Had I made some changes to it the last time I was in Camera Raw, then those changes will be reflected here as well.

 The dng file is always live and it's always changing.
 But what I want to do is get back into Camera Raw after I've gone to Photoshop.
 And in order to do that, I need to come down to this sort of long ribbon down here that has all of this information.
 It's got my color profile, my bit depth, my physical size.
 What you might not realize, this is also a link, I'm gonna click on that, to this workflow options dialogue.
 Lots of controls in here.
 There's only two I want you to worry about.
 Make sure your Bit depth is set to 16 Bit.
 You're using a DSLR more likely than not.